nguyennam2010/RSSI4/README.md

 ## B. Run script
 - Download config (.env) file and xlsx file (AP_name.xlsx, Coordinate.xlsx) from Google Drive and paste them to ```src/Controller4``` and ```src/Positioning```
-- Put them in the same directory with Controller4 and Positioning
 - Open Spyder and run these 4 python scripts:
   - Run ```src/Controller4/main.py``` to retrieve and store AP, User, Radio data to MongoDB
   - Run ```src/Positioning/main.py``` for indoor positioning